 The establishment and enforcement of Information Technology (IT) and agency security policies is not the focus of this document.
 Law enforcement and criminal justice agencies are increasingly realizing the productivity benefits of mobile handheld devices.
 Mobile ID devices represent a tremendous productivity advantage for criminal justice and ID management.

-While this mobile technology and the capabilities it brings, from biometric identification to citations and report writing, will be a great advantage to criminal justice personnel it is creating a tremendous security management challenge.
+While this mobile technology and the capabilities it brings, from biometric identification to citations and report writing, will be a great advantage to criminal justice personnel, it is creating a tremendous security management challenge.
 The small size, large storage capacity and network connectivity of these devices make unprotected mobile devices susceptible to loss, theft and misuse, and possibly a target for someone wanting unauthorized access to information or databases.
 Mission sensitive and confidential information is now available through Mobile ID devices at locations and under circumstances that are outside the normal security parameters.
 As a result, unsecured devices can pose a risk to any criminal justice network that the device can access.
-In order to secure the device from misuse or attack and to meet regulatory standards and requirements, agencies must develop wireless and centralized device security policies.
+In order to adequately secure the device from misuse or attack and to meet regulatory standards and requirements, agencies must develop wireless and centralized device security policies.
 These policies should include measures regarding authentication, data expungement, encryption, application launch controls and device feature disablement.

 In order to maintain the highest level of device security, an updating of all devices is needed whenever policies change or software is updated to provide greater protections.